5 Ways to Manage Stress After a Cervical Cancer Diagnosis

 - Develop a treatment plan with your healthcare team that fits your needs and goals.

-Find some quiet time to learn about treatment options for cervical cancer.
+Find some quiet time to gather information about treatment options for cervical cancer.
 Write down your questions and concerns.
 Are you concerned about potential treatment side effects, treatment costs, or other issues?
 Bring your list of questions and concerns to your appointments and discuss them with your doctor.
 You can also ask a trusted friend or loved one to come with you to take notes.

 Did You Know?